 If a spacious canvas glamping tent on a wooden platform is the first thing that comes to mind when thinking of glamping, you’re not wrong, but there’s so much more to it than just that.
-Luxurious tent sites have a surprisingly long history that dates all the way back to the 16th century when the residents weren’t weekend warriors looking to chill out in a wood-fired hot tub, but Earls and Dukes and other monarchs living in actual opulence.
+Luxurious tent sites have a surprisingly long history that dates all the way back to the 16th century when the residents weren’t weekend warriors looking to chill around a fire pit with BBQ and s’mores, but Earls and Dukes and other monarchs living in actual opulence.
 The trend continued on centuries later when during the 1920s it was popularized by wealthy Brits and Americans looking to experience a romanticized version of an African safari.

 Ready to pack your boots, bags, and head to glamp?
-The following are our top picks for the best places to go Texas glamping on your next weekend getaway.
+The following are our top picks for the best Texas glamping options for your next weekend getaway.

 Vibe: Bougie Treefort

-Less than an hour from downtown Austin, a 350-square-foot treehouse yurt built around an old-growth cypress tree easily wins the title of most unique glamping spot in Texas.
+Less than an hour from downtown Austin, a 350-square-foot treehouse yurt built around an old-growth cypress tree near the Colorado River easily wins the title of most unique glamping spot in Texas.
 Although it’s tiny, the aerial yurt offers a wraparound porch, king-sized bed, and waterfall tub made from locally-sourced materials.
 Travel from yurt to kitchenette to bathhouse via a 40-foot suspension bridge, while enjoying a birds-eye view of the surrounding creek and ravine.
 That birds-eye view is also what makes the locale famous for its Cypress Valley Canopy Tours.

 Vibe: Just the Basics

 Kasita’s one-room lakeside glamping cabin north of Dallas on Lake Texoma focuses on showing visitors the simpler side of luxury camping.
-Yes, there is AC (it’s Texas), proper beds with mattresses and fresh linen, and an outdoor kitchen, but it forgoes the claw foot tub in favor of a more pure and uncomplicated time away in nature.
+Yes, there is AC (it’s Texas), proper beds with mattresses and fresh linen, and an outdoor kitchen, but it forgoes the clawfoot tub in favor of a more pure and uncomplicated time away in nature.
 Don’t worry, there is still a king-sized bed, bathrooms, and a hammock garden, but you'll have to bring the paddleboards and kayaks.